Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Miami's games this season have gone over 61 points five of nine times.

-- Florida State has combined with its opponents to score more than 61 points in three of nine games this season.
+- So far this season, 33.3% of Florida State's games (3/9) have had more combined points than Saturday's over/under of 61.

-- The combined points per game average of the two teams, 61, is equal to Saturday's over/under.
+- This season, the two teams have combined to average 61 points per game, which is the same threshold as Saturday's over/under.

-- This contest's total is 3.6 points above the 57.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 3.6 points more than the 57.4 these two squads combine to surrender per game this season.

 - The Hurricanes and their opponents score an average of 59.4 points per game, 1.6 fewer than Saturday's total.